 Big paragraphs are a big stop sign to the resume reader.
 No one wants to take the time to wade through six lines of text to read your long description of your responsibilities.
 You want to make your resume easily “scannable” to the human eye so the reader can see your value by just skimming through it.

 To help make your resume scannable, here’s a rule of thumb I share with clients: no block of resume text should have more than three lines in it.
 One line is optimal, two is ok, three is the maximum.
-If I see more than three lines in a bullet point, I can always find a way to either a) split it up into two separate points to make each point more powerful, or b) get rid of extra, repetitive, or overly detailed text and eliminate a line or two.
+If a bullet point is more than three lines, there’s almost always a way to either a) split it up into two separate points to make each point more powerful, or b) get rid of extra, repetitive, or overly detailed text and eliminate a line or two.